symmetrics/mrg_config_german/doc/README-EN.txt

 mysql4-install-x.x.x.php.
 Please note, that these changes can be made only by someone who knows well the Magento structure and PHP.

 Symmetrics_ConfigGerman is a configuration module.
-This means that the updates of this module are possible only when the configuration remains unchangeable after the installation.
+This means that updates of this module are possible only when the configuration remains unchangeable after the installation.
 Within the frameworks of maintenance, the Symmetrics GmbH will always provide a DIFF- between the separate updates.